magarveylab/NLPPrecursor/README.md

 # NLPPrecursor

-NLPPrecursor is a deep learning framework that analysis protein sequences and predicts their RiPP biosynthetic family along with a possible cleavage site allowing for the rapid discovery of RiPPs in genomic data.
+NLPPrecursor is a deep learning framework that analyses protein sequences and predicts their RiPP biosynthetic family along with a possible cleavage site allowing for the rapid discovery of RiPPs in genomic data.
 NLPPrecursor fits best with a tool such as [PRODIGAL](https://github.com/hyattpd/Prodigal), but any ORF finder should suffice.